otvin/compiler2/README.md

 ### Current Status

 Supports a series of write() or writeln() calls, each with one or more comma-separated parameters.
 Each parameter must be a math expression or a string literal.
  The math expressions can be integer or real or a combination - for example, the compiler can add an integer to a real.
 Addition, subraction, multiplication, and parentheses are supported.
+Division is supported only for integers.

 ### Commentary